Stocks hold steady as some calm remains on Wall Street

 The yield on the 10-year Treasury, which helps set rates for mortgages and other important loans, ticked up to 3.55% from 3.54% late Monday.

-The two-year yield, which moves more on expectations for the Fed, inched up to 4.02% from 4.01%.
+The two-year yield, which moves more on expectations for the Fed, rose to 4.03% from 4.01%.
 It was above 5% earlier this month and at its highest level since 2007.

+The slight turn higher in yields put some pressure on technology and other high-growth stocks, which tend to be hurt more than others by higher rates.
+Apple, Microsoft and Nvidia were among the heaviest weights on the S&P 500 after dipping modestly, for example.

+But the majority of stocks were rising, including a 10% jump for McCormick & Co.
+The spices and seasonings company reported stronger profit and revenue for its latest quarter than analysts expected.

 In markets abroad, stocks were little changed in much of Europe, and Asian indexes finished mostly higher.